 - An LL.B, J.D. or equivalent education and training, coupled with being a member in good standing of the Law Society of Upper Canada.

-- 5 to 7 years private practice experience, either in small or large firms, with a focus on real estate.
+- 5 to 7 years private practice experience, either in small or large firms, with a focus on transactional residential real estate.

 - In depth understanding of the Law Society’s mandate, services, legislation and policies.

 - Solid understanding of a variety of areas of law.

 - Management experience in a law practice is an asset.